thecdil/mancini_source/docs/transcription.md

-## Markdown Transcription Instructions
+## Markdown Instructions

-## Creating a New Transcription
+## Creating a New Transcription/Translation
 If you are creating a new raw transcription, be sure to update the [metadata spreadsheet](https://docs.google.com/spreadsheets/d/1ve8mjVhXRjiXzofISLAPInTzww7tZuK9NUtxJyBvMNk/edit?usp=sharing)!
 - Find sender and receiver initials in Google Drive Folder **tags** > [**persName** spreadsheet](https://docs.google.com/spreadsheets/d/1LAvt-O72kRdg07OP7rPGmpFmYtjBstf51lrXT5hL3vU/edit?usp=sharing) > column **filename-code**
 - Insert the letter's ID into the metadata spreadsheet, and fill in the data for the columns

-## Transfering an Existing Transcription to Markdown
+## Transfering an Existing Transcription/Translation to Markdown
 1. Open the **demo_material** folder in [Google Drive](https://drive.google.com/drive/folders/1a-OmhVezrV3SK1xYITv-tBVST8cqOeHv?usp=sharing)
 2. Navigate to the folder of the letter you want to transfer.
 Open the word doc as a google doc (or download it).
 3. Open the **mancini_source** repository in Visual Studio Code.